-When considering whether to franchise your business, one must look at not only the “hard money cost” of developing a franchise program, the legal documentation and the necessary franchise registrations that are required to offer or sell the franchise concept, but also at the commitment that comes along with franchising.
+When considering whether to franchise your business, one must look at not only the “hard money cost” of developing a franchise program, the legal documentation, and the necessary franchise registrations that are required to offer or sell the franchise concept, but also at the commitment that comes along with franchising.

 When beginning to franchise your business, it is easy to misunderstand how much work and energy goes into a successful franchise launch.
-The excitement and idea of opening up franchised branches of your business seems to cover up the critical ingredients that are required of a successful franchise system.
+The excitement and idea of opening up franchised branches of your business seem to cover up the critical ingredients that are required of a successful franchise system.

 The past two weeks had been difficult, a strategic partner had drastically changed pricing, a franchisee had been having difficulty obtaining a lease and there was an issue with financing regarding a new potential franchise partner.
 It was weighing heavy and had incurred several sleepless nights on my friend.

 When considering whether to Franchise Your Business, it is important to get your arms around the gravity of what comes after the sale, how much of you is required from a new franchise buyer, what kind of time, and how many phone calls you will need to take to keep people feeling supported.

 Ultimately, franchising isn’t for everyone, but for some, the alternative of qualifying whether to franchise your business can turn out to be a very good fit.
 Great franchisors are typically really good relationship managers and have the ability to work with a very diverse group.

 - The Pros and Cons of Buying a Franchise: Is It the Right Business Model for You? - April 4, 2023

 - How does the Chick-fil-A Franchise Model Work? - March 30, 2023